Resources

 The FOC is required to enforce parenting-time orders.
 The FOC office usually starts enforcement action when it receives a written complaint stating specific facts that show a violation of an order governing custody or parenting time.

-• Start an action requiring the party who is accused of denying parenting time to show cause why the court should not find the party in contempt
+- Set a hearing requiring the parent who is accused of denying parenting time to show cause to the court as to why the court should not find that parent in contempt of court

-• Schedule a joint meeting with the parties
+- Schedule a joint meeting with the parents

 To Change Your Order